 Apple Releases a Full-Size Second-Generation HomePod

 Additionally, the new HomePod has sensors for humidity and temperature.
-These may be used to automatically activate particular tasks, such turning on the air conditioning or closing the blinds when a predetermined temperature goal is reached, and they can also report real-time information about your surroundings.
+These may be used to automatically activate particular tasks, such as turning on the air conditioning or closing the blinds when a predetermined temperature goal is reached, and they can also report real-time information about your surroundings.

 Some of you might recall that these identical sensors were formerly found on the HomePod mini, but they were never turned on.
 It now appears that Apple will make them available on the HomePod small in a future update.